gtalarico/pipenv-pipes/docs/usage.rst

 .. note::

-  Before you can use Pipes to switch into a project using Pipes, the selected environment must have a project directory associated with it.
+  Before you can use Pipes to activate a given project, the selected environment must have a project directory associated with it.
   To understand how Pipes links Project Directories with corresponding virtualenvs read the section on how to `Set Project Directory`_.